theopensystemslab/planx-document-review/README.md

+*NOTE**: This repository has been archived and replaced by [planx-document-templates](https://github.com/theopensystemslab/planx-document-templates)

 # PlanX Document Review

 This simple component is to provide a simple visual representation of data from a PlanX submission.